Our Leadership – Vitor “Vitaum” Tamarozi

 What has been your most memorable jump to date?

 Not one, since there are so many aspects to skydiving.
-Like my first time, first competition, first record, celebrating round numbers as 100’s, 500’s, 2,000th’s, getting ratings are always very memorable, and can’t leave out wingsuit jumps.
+Like my first jump, first competition, first record, celebrating round numbers as 100’s, 500’s, 2,000th’s, getting ratings are always very memorable, and can’t leave out wingsuit jumps.

 If you could pick one person to skydive with, who would it be and why?